 Buy your ticket here to Széchenyi to skip the long lines!

 Go to a Ruin Bar – Szimpla Kert

-We recommend going to the ruins bar during the day and at night, as they have a completely different vibe.
+No 3 days in Budapest itinerary would be complete without a stop at one of the ruins bar in Budapest during the day and at night, as they have a completely different vibe.
 Ruin bars used to be old abandoned buildings that were transformed into funky original bars.
 Szimpla Kert is the most well known ruin bar in Budapest as it was the first one in the city.